ni/nimble/packages/nimble-components/specs/TEMPLATE.md

 # Spec Title

 ## Overview

 *The name of the component, along with a high-level description.*

 ### Background

-*Relevant historical or background information, related existing issues, etc.*
+*Relevant historical or background information*

-### Use Cases
+*Link to Visual Design spec*

-*Primary use cases for this component.
-These should be based on typical patterns seen in the industry and requests from customers.*
+*Link to relevant work items, related existing issues, etc.*

 ### Non-goals